Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv5/mcmv5.md

 ## Types of settings
 Mod Option libraries provides two types of settings:
 * **_Global_** - options that are shared across different games/saves
+* **_PerCampaign_**  - options that are stored near the Global options.
+The options will be shared across the same campaign on different save files.
 * **_PerSave_**  - options that are stored in the save file itself.
 When MCM is removed, the save file will still be playable.
 Basically, they do not brick the saves.
 Be aware that saving even once without MCM will wipe all settings from the save file permanently.

 ## Included Settings Formats and implementing your own